padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/apps/grafana/README.md

 ./export_folder -all
 ```

-## 8. Creating Dashboard Templates
+### 8.2.
+Creating Dashboard Templates

-You must convert the exported dashboards to templates by executing the `export_to_template` command before you can import them back to Grafana.
-This is due to the Grafana dependency of non-unique local IDs.
+Before you can import the exported dashboards to Grafana, you must convert them templates by executing the `export_to_template` command, which removes the Grafana dependency of non-unique local IDs.
 The generated templates are portable and can be imported into any instance of Grafana using the `import_folder` command.

 ```bash
 # Convert the exported folders to templates.
 The templates are placed in